-More interesting than the collaboration, however, is the young Arnault, himself, who has already managed to make an impact in his time since joining the family business.
-Alexandre is one of three of Bernard Arnault’s five children already in senior positions in LVMH.
+More interesting than any individual collaboration or store layout, however, is the young Arnault, himself.
+One of three of Bernard Arnault’s five children already in senior positions in LVMH, Alexandre has already managed to make an impact in his time since joining the family business.

 As the Financial Times noted, "From [Bernard] Arnault’s first marriage, Delphine is number two at Louis Vuitton and her brother Antoine is chief executive of Berluti and chairman of Loro Piana ...
 And then there are the three sons from Mr. Arnault’s second marriage — the two eldest have been brought into the family business.
-Alexandre helped source LVMH’s acquisition of a majority stake in German luggage maker Rimowa, where he is now co-chief executive.
-Frédéric, who [recently] turned 23, is head of connected technology at LVMH’s watchmaker TAG Heuer.
-Meanwhile the youngest son, Jean, 20, is studying at Imperial College London."
+Alexandre helped source LVMH’s acquisition of a majority stake in German luggage maker Rimowa, where he is now co-chief executive."

-Since setting his sights on working for his father's conglomerate, Alexandre has largely focusing his efforts on bringing youthful relevance to the LVMH empire - efforts that predate the Rimowa and Off-White collaboration by several years.
+Since setting his sights on working for his father's conglomerate, Alexandre has largely focusing his efforts on bringing youthful relevance to the LVMH empire — efforts that predate his appointment and hype-centric Rimowa collaborations by several years.

-Think back to March 2015: Paris-based LVMH - which in addition to Louis Vuitton and Rimowa, also owns Givenchy, Celine, Christian Dior, Marc Jacobs, and Emilio Pucci, among other brands - made headlines for pulling off four surprise concerts during the Fall/Winter 2015 womenswear shows in Paris, starring Kanye West.
+Think back to March 2015, for instance, when Paris-based LVMH — which in addition to Louis Vuitton and Rimowa, also owns Givenchy, Celine, Christian Dior, Marc Jacobs, and Emilio Pucci, among other brands — made headlines for pulling off four surprise concerts during the Fall/Winter 2015 womenswear shows in Paris, starring Kanye West.
 Who made these noteworthy events happen?
 Arnault, then just 22.